Sin is …

 - 1 John 3:4 Whoever commits sin also commits lawlessness, and sin is lawlessness.

-…and, we also sin when we do NOT doing something that we SHOULD do.
+…and, NOT doing something that we SHOULD do.

 - James 4:17 To him who knows to do good and does not do it , to him it is sin.

 - Genesis 4:6-7 The Lord said to Cain, “Why are you angry?
 And why has your countenance fallen?
 7 “If you do well, will you not be accepted?
 And if you do not do well, sin lies at the door.
 And its desire is for you, but you should rule over it.”

 - James 1:12-15 Blessed is the man who endures temptation; for when he has been approved, he will receive the crown of life which the Lord has promised to those who love Him.
 13 Let no one say when he is tempted, “I am tempted by God”; for God cannot be tempted by evil, nor does He Himself tempt anyone.
 14 But each one is tempted when he is drawn away by his own desires and enticed.
 15 Then, when desire has conceived, it gives birth to sin; and sin, when it is full-grown, brings forth death.

 - Isaiah 59:1-2 Behold, the Lord 's hand is not shortened, That it cannot save; Nor His ear heavy, That it cannot hear.
 2 But your iniquities have separated you from your God; And your sins have hidden His face from you, So that He will not hear.